bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 ## Width

 You can adjust the width using props `width` and `cols`.
 Cols is a number value 1-12, whereas width is a percentage.
-Width takes priority over cols
+Width takes priority over cols.

 <HighlightCard>
   <b-placeholder width="30" cols="12" />